3 things Jeff Bezos looks for in job candidates

 Jeff Bezos is the richest person in the world.
 His financial success is the subject of innumerable articles.
 But what is less talked about is one key to that success: Amazon’s hiring practices.

-As he explains in a Letter to Shareholders just after the company went public: “Setting the bar high in our approach to hiring has been, and will continue to be, the single most important element of Amazon.com’s success.
+As he explains in a Letter to Shareholders just after the company went public: “Setting the bar high in our approach to hiring has been, and will continue to be, the single most important element of Amazon.com’s success.”

 Anyone applying for a job at Amazon should realize that expectations are high.
 Bezos himself acknowledges, “It’s not easy to work here.”
 As Amazon prepares to hire over 100,000 employees across the United States and Canada in the coming months, job seekers should be aware of the qualities the company examines.